-The stylist continued drawing nonchalantly, even when he heard the door shut close gently.
-Collateral damage.
-That's what Lars is now.
+The stylist continued drawing nonchalantly, even as he heard the door shut close gently.
+Collateral damage—that's what Lars had become.

 "This is our girl."
 Beetee announced, starting the video.

 She grabbed a branch and, very nimbly, swung her way to the top.
-She efficiently balanced herself on a slim branch and took a good look around.
+She effortlessly balanced herself on a slim branch and took a knowing look around.
 After a minute or so, she climbed down just as swiftly and started to hunt.
 She was silent.
 She was stealthy.
 She was strategic.
 She striked at the perfect moment.

 Cinna tried not to think of who she reminded him of.

-She stopped when the sun went down and, looking a few times around, she emerges from the fence.
+She stopped when the sun went down and, looking a few times around, she emerged from the fence.
 But she's looking at the wrong place.